wp-plugins/media-library-assistant/readme.txt

 <h4>Search Media</h4>
 <p>The &#8220;Search Media&#8221; box supports a keyword search of several attachment fields; enter words and/or phrases in the box, separated by spaces.
 Click the Search Media button for a case-insensitive "SQL LIKE" search.
 Each keyword in the search phrase is matched independently, so the order of search words does not have to match the order in the text.
 For example, searching on "friend" and "best" will match "Best Friend".
 If you put quotes around a search phrase then word order is required for a match (and spaces between words must match as well).
 You can also match on partial words, e.g., "rien" will match "friend".</p>
 <p>Once you&#8217;ve entered the terms you want, use the options below the box to tailor your search.
 You can pick the connector used between search terms; "or" means any of the terms will match, "and" means all of the terms must match.
 Use the checkboxes to extend your search to more fields in the database.</p>
+<p>If you enter a numeric value (only) in the search box, it is interpreted as a search by attachment ID.
+You can search for a numeric value in the text fields, e.g., title, by putting quotes around the value.</p>
 <h4>Bulk Actions</h4>
 <p>The &#8220;Bulk Actions&#8221; dropdown list works with the check box column to let you make changes to many items at once.
 Click the check box in the column title row to select all items on the page, or click the check box in a row to select items individually.</p>
 <p>Once you&#8217;ve selected the items you want, pick an action from the dropdown list and click Apply to perform the action on the selected items.
 The available actions will vary depending on the file type/status view you have picked.</p>